 - Mozilla — because the internet is a most precious common good

-- FreeBSD — still the best operating system and it runs my server
+- FreeBSD — still the best operating system and so it shall remain

 - Crystal — the fledging programming language that stole my <3

 - Nanoc — the static generator that builds most of my websites